Mas-Y/Getting-and-cleaning-data-project/CodeBook.md

 Body Angular Speed Magnitude        | TimeDomain.BodyAngularSpeedMagnitude   | FrequencyDomain.BodyAngularSpeedMagnitude
 Body Angular Acceleration Magnitude|TimeDomain.BodyAngularAccelerationMagnitude|FrequencyDomain.BodyAngularAccelerationMagnitude

-For variables derived from mean and standard deviation estimation, the previous labels The data set is written to the file **tidy.txt**.
+For variables derived from mean and standard deviation estimation, the previous labels are augmented with the terms "Mean" or "StandardDeviation".
+The data set is written to the file **tidy.txt**.